LUMII-Syslab/qrng-dev-qrandom/README.md

 ## userspace service

-The userspace service executable is installed into `/opt/qrng-service` and a .service file placed in `/etc/systemd/system/qrng.service` for access by [Systemd](https://en.wikipedia.org/wiki/Systemd).
+The userspace service executable is installed into `/opt/qrng-service` and a .service file placed in `/etc/systemd/system/qrng.service` for access by [Systemd](https://en.wikipedia.org/wiki/Systemd) and automatic load during boot.

 The userspace qrng service polls `/dev/qrandom0` and is blocked in an interruptible manner until data can be written to the file.

 Its logs can be viewed through the `systemctl status qrng` command.

-The service keeps a buffer of random bytes fetched through `qrng.lumii.lv` for use in the future.
+The service keeps a buffer of random bytes fetched through RNG interface for use in the future.

 ## qrng.lumii.lv

-`qrng-client` is already compiled into a shared object and placed in the `./lib` directory.
-It can be manually compiled and replaced by following the instructions in its [repo](https://github.com/LUMII-Syslab/qrng-client).
-Provided are also header files for `qrng-client` placed into `./include` directory.

-For more information visit [qrng.lumii.lv](https://qrng.lumii.lv/).
+As mentioned above the service is by default configured to use PRNG that sits behind an RNG interface.
+To swap it out for QRNG provided by [qrng.lumii.lv](https://qrng.lumii.lv/) additional requirements have to be satisfied.

-To use QRNG web service 3 files are required to be placed into `./config` directory:
+To use QRNG web service 3 files are required to be placed into `/etc/qrng-service` directory:
 * ca.truststore (the root CA certificate used to sign the QRNG server HTTPS certificate and client sertificates)
 * token.keystore (your client certificate, signed by the CA that serves the QRNG server)
 * qrng.properties (key passwords and other settings)